-Creating green products is becoming big business.
-Inventors around the world are developing new and exciting products to help cut emissions, reduce wastage and make our planet happier.
+Creating green products is becoming a big business.
+Inventors worldwide are developing new and exciting products to help cut emissions, reduce wastage, and make our planet happier.

-Thanks to crowdfunding websites such as Kickstarter and Indiegogo, innovative green products are being developed and put into manufacture at increasingly fast rates.
+Thanks to crowdfunding websites such as Kickstarter and Indiegogo, innovative green products are being developed and manufactured at increasingly fast rates.

 Check out our top ten innovative green products to watch out for in 2016:

 The Tesla Powerwall is a home battery that charges using solar panels or on-the-grid energy at times of low energy cost.
 It offers your home independence from the energy grid and provides backup electricity in case of a power outage.

 It gathers up energy and releases it to your home throughout the day to avoid you having to use on-the-grid energy when it’s at its most expensive.

 Combining the Powerwall with multiple solar panels means that you can make your home completely grid-independent and rely solely on renewable solar energy to power your home all day and all night.

 2. Whirlpool Ventless Dryer